🦊Metamask

 Metamask can support different block-chain networks(Ethereum by default).

 If you wish to use other networks with Metamask, currently, you will need to add them manually.
 It is common practice to add Binance Smart Chain network to Metamask as the gas fees on BSC are much lower then on Ethereum and this reduces the barrier to entry for many people.
-Other networks besides Ethereum and BSC may be supported but we will only cover BSC here as this is most relevant to UpBots because UBXN can be Bridged between Ethereum and BSC networks.
+Other networks besides Ethereum and BSC may be supported but we will only cover BSC here as this is most relevant to UpBots because MBXN can be Bridged between Ethereum and BSC networks.

 How to add Binance Smart Chain network (BSC) to Metamask